AmoebeLabs/material3-themes-manual/docs/basics/ha-m3-theme-colors.md

       # No idea with this one...
       theme-sys-color-shadow: black
     ```
-###:material-home-floor-3: Standard M3 elevation surface light and dark colors
+###:material-home-floor-3: Standard Material 3 elevation surface light and dark colors

 ???
-"M3 elevation surface color mapping for LIGHT mode"
+"Material 3 elevation surface color mapping for LIGHT mode"
     ```yaml linenums="1"
       # Surfaces
       # -----------------------------------------------------------------------